 Career Outlook for Nurses in Colorado

-As Colorado's economy thrives and its population grow, the healthcare and social services industry remains one of the largest in the state, second only to the retail trade.
+As Colorado's economy thrives and its population grows, the healthcare and social services industry remains one of the largest in the state, second only to the retail trade.
 According to the Colorado Nursing Center, one out of nine Colorado residents works in healthcare, and the industry employs about 250,000 people.
-The BLS reports that 47,590 of these professionals are registered nurses, 19,230 are nursing assistants, and 23,640 are personal care aides.
+The BLS reports that 47,590 of these professionals are RNs, 19,230 are nursing assistants, and 23,640 are personal care aides.
 The rate of job growth for registered nurses in Colorado is 33%.

-In particular, the field of gerontological nursing is growing quickly in Colorado.
-Because Americans in general are enjoying longer lives than ever before, and because Colorado is a favorable place for retired and older individuals, the state has plenty of opportunities for personal care aides and gerontological nurses.
+The field of gerontological nursing continues to expand in Colorado.
+In general, Americans enjoy longer lives than ever before, and as more retired and older individuals favor Colorado, the state has plenty of opportunities for personal care aides and gerontological nurses.
 Due to its outdoor culture, Colorado is also an ideal state to practice sports medicine nursing.

 Biggest Hospitals in Colorado

 When deciding where to pursue an online nursing degree in Colorado, consider the locations of primary hospitals and other medical organizations.
-Forming connections with large hospitals through clinical hours, internships, and fellowships creates job opportunities after graduation.
-The state's large hospital networks are often connected to the nursing schools in Colorado.
-Two of the state's major hospitals are highlighted below.
+Forming connections with large hospitals through clinical hours, internships, and fellowships will create job opportunities after graduation.
+The state's large hospital networks often associate with the nursing schools in Colorado.
+We highlight two of the state's leading hospitals below.

-- Denver Health Medical Center : Founded in 1860, this hospital is part of the greater Denver Health network and is one of Colorado's busiest hospitals, serving more than 25,000 patients per year.
-Along with serving the general population, the center focuses on the needs of low-income communities, pregnant teens, and homeless individuals.
+- Denver Health Medical Center : This hospital, founded in 1860 to serve the greater Denver Health network, became one of Colorado's busiest hospitals and delivers care to more than 25,000 patients per year.
+Along with benefitting the general population, the center focuses on the needs of low-income communities, pregnant teens, and homeless individuals.

-- Children’s Hospital Colorado : With a main campus in Aurora and several other campuses across the state, this hospital employs more than 3,00 pediatric specialists and more than 5,000 full-time employees.
+- Children’s Hospital Colorado : With its main campus in Aurora and several others across the state, this hospital employs more than 3,000 pediatric specialists and more than 5,000 full-time employees.
 The hospital partners with more than 400 outreach clinics and healthcare organizations.

 Additional Nursing Resources in Colorado

-This organization, part of the Colorado Department of Regulatory Agencies, oversees nursing licenses and certifications in the state.
+- Colorado Board of Nursing: This organization, part of DORA, oversees nursing licenses and certifications in the state.
 The website provides resources for nursing professionals, including license applications and information, laws and policies for various areas of nursing, opportunities to file complaints, and resources for finding nursing schools in Colorado.

 Accredited Online Nursing Programs in Colorado